MicroSnail/PID_Controller/README.md

   (`arm-linux_gnueabihf-gcc` came with the installation of Vivado) (I haven't tried compiling the C code under Windows yet, but there should be some easy ways to do so.)

-# How to Operate the PID Controller on Red Pitaya
+# How to Operate the PID Controller on Red Pitaya (RP)
+0. Generate and copy a bitstream file to the Linux system running on RP.
+Connect to the same network as the RP (so that your computer and RP are going through the same router).
+Note the IP address of RP.
+(In the lab we have ``192.168.1.7``)

 1. Load the bitstream file to the FPGA
 2.